 With activities designed to physically and mentally drain its participants to torturing punishments such as whipping, land prison, and water prison, this course was no joke.

-“If you ask me how hard it is, well, I could tell you that it is hard to death.”
+“If you ask me how hard it is, well, I could tell you that it is harder than death.”

 And if that wasn't enough, he also had to deal with his mother's disapproval.
 How did he convince her in the end?

 “Didn’t say a word about it.
 Don’t tell.
 Kill the subject,” he firmly said.